PoleTransformer/Other_Experiments/README.md

 # Other_Experiments
-This is where I will be uploading various sketches for other projects such as android projects and radio hacking projects
+This is where I will be uploading configuration files for services I use, do not use these files for anything important!!